-The County Council will continue to pursue funding to investigate the feasibility of different types of technology applied to the constraints at bus depots and the mileages being operated on bus routes in Surrey in order to establish the most cost-effective means of decarbonising the bus fleet.
+The County Council is having ongoing discussions with all the bus operators and the charging infrastructure providers to investigate the feasibility of different types of technology applied to the constraints at bus depots and the mileages being operated on bus routes in Surrey to establish the most cost-effective means of decarbonising the bus fleet.
+We are also pursuing the required funding to deliver this in partnership with the private sector bus companies.